 Alternatively, you can upgrade to BandHelper, which will sync each change you make to all the devices in your band automatically, and will sync your attached documents and recordings along with your database data.

 How can I back up all the data I've entered into Set List Maker?

 On iOS, you can sync your device with iTunes or iCloud.
 That will back up all your app data, which you can restore if you get a new device or need to reinstall the operating system.
 This system will not restore your data if you delete and reinstall the app; you would need to restore your entire device.

 On Android, if your device supports Android Backup Service, and you turn on Back Up My Data and Automatic Restore in the Backup & Restore section of the Settings app, Android will back up your app data and restore it automatically if you get a new device or reinstall the app or operating system.

-On both platforms, if you are not using the database sync feature, you can manually save your database file by clicking the import/export button in the top toolbar and then clicking either Export Database or Email Database.
+On both platforms, you can use the database export feature to save your database file by clicking the import/export button in the top toolbar and then clicking either Export Database or Email Database.
 This gives you a file containing all the data you've entered (but not attached documents and recordings or the info on the Settings pages).
 You can store this file wherever you like, and if you ever need to, import it back into the app with the Import Database button (or Open In on iOS).

-I recommend using both the Apple or Android device backups, and the database sync feature, to best protect your data.
+We recommend using both the Apple or Android device backups, and the database export feature, to best protect your data.
 Alternatively, you can upgrade to BandHelper, which automatically backs up all the data you enter, including attached documents and recordings, allows you to undo individual edits and allows you to restore just the app data without restoring your entire device.